GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-debugging/part-1/index.md

 ### Reprocessing reports

-Another advantage of using debug mode is that it allows you to reprocess reports.
+Another advantage of using debug mode is that it allows you to process reports again.
 Therefore, to process reports more than once, make sure to have debug reports enabled.

 ## Up next